VanBaNguyen/Health-Fitness-Club-Management-System/README.md

 ## Database Design

 ### ER Model
 The ER model defines the entities (Member, Trainer, Room, Class, Bill, etc.) and their relationships.
-See `ER diagram.png` in the root directory for the visual representation.
+See `docs/ERD.pdf` for the visual representation.

 ### Entity Classifications